leon4rd/test/README.md

-## Have you heard of the band 1023MB?
-They haven't got a gig yet.
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.